 An independent study is a form of study initiated by the student for the purpose of expanding knowledge and/or skill in a particular area of interest.
 The work must be completed within the term of registration.
 Independent studies are not allowed for courses described in the catalog.
 In proposing an independent study, students work with a faculty evaluator to develop a learning contract that specifies the content and objectives of the study as well as the requirements and procedures for evaluation.
 The amount of credit to be earned for the study also is included in the learning contract.
-An independent study may be taken for two or four credits and is graded S/U (satisfactory/unsatisfactory) unless it fulfills a requirement for the student's major or minor.
+An independent study may be taken for one to four credits and is graded S/U (satisfactory/unsatisfactory) unless it fulfills a requirement for the student's major or minor.

 Students interested in an internship must contact their program director or major department to determine program or major requirements for internships.

 Internships must be added by the last day to add a full-term course.

 If there are no requirements for internships in the program or major, faculty and the internship director will work with the student to create a quality internship experience:

 - Students must make arrangements for a faculty member to serve as an advisor, as the faculty advisor must approve the internship learning contract.
 The contract will include: selection of internship site, learning goals and timelines, strategies for achieving those goals, methods to be used to evaluate achievement, requirements of the site supervisor, and the appropriate credits for the internship.

 - The faculty advisor and student work with the internship director, who assists in generating possible sites, consults on learning goals and timelines, consults on strategies for achieving those goals, assists to clarify the relationship with the site supervisor, answers questions, and provides training in resume preparation and interviewing.